 (d) Within the angles of geometric visibility defined in the tables in Annex 2, be not less than the minimum specified in the table of the pertinent function in paragraph 5.

 The provisions of the relevant paragraphs of Annex 3 on local variations of intensity shall be observed.

+4.8.3.1.1.
+In addition, in order to verify the visibility of red light towards the front and/or white light towards the rear of a vehicle required in UN Regulation No.48, the applicant may request an additional test, to show that in the angular field from 165° to 180° outboard in horizontal direction and -2.5° to +5° in vertical direction, the maximum intensity is not more than 0.25 cd.
+This additional test may be conducted taking into account the influence of the vehicle body.

 4.8.3.2.
 When an assembly of two independent lamps, to be type approved as lamps marked "D" and having the same function, is deemed to be a single lamp, it shall comply with the requirements for: